Adrian Sutil: Shanghai nightclub incident and assault conviction

 On 13 January 2012, German prosecutors announced that Sutil would stand trial over the incident, charged with assault occasioning grievous bodily harm.
 Sutil was convicted of the charge on 31 January 2012, and received an 18-month suspended prison sentence, along with a €200,000 fine that was to be donated to charities "of the court's choosing."
 Sutil initially had planned on appealing his conviction but eventually decided not to.

 Lewis Hamilton, among Sutil's friends at the time, was also present in the nightclub that night.
 He was named as a defence witness by Sutil's side, but Hamilton did not appear in court because the trial coincided with the launch of his team's car.
 He stated he could attend a retrial, should one take place, as he would not be occupied on the scheduled day, but as a result, the friendship of the two drivers ended, with Sutil branding Hamilton a "coward."

 Sutil remained without a seat throughout 2012.

+Arrest for fraud and embezzlement

+In December 2025, Sutil was arrested by German police in Sindelfingen investigating a major international fraud and embezzlement ring.
+Concurrent address raids took place in Monaco and Switzerland.
+Sutil is being held in pre-trial detention in Stammheim Prison in Baden Württemberg.
+Days following the arrest, Sutil's attorney Dirk Schmitz released a statement on behalf of the former Formula 1 driver, claiming he was innocent of the charges.
+In January 2026, DS Motoren GmbH, a vehicle sales company linked to Sutil filed for insolvency.
+Certain vehicles, including a Koenigsegg Regera and a Mercedes S600 formerly owned by Elvis Presley were unaccounted for.
+Sutil's lawyer claims his client was extorted for the removal of nine vehicles worth €17 million, from his private garage in Monaco, by a member of the Wagner Group.
+In May 2026, Interpol began investigating a Koenigsegg One:1, which went missing from Sutil's collection, with an estimated value of $22million.

 Car collection

-Adrian Sutil is a prolific car collector, owning a large collection of significant and expensive cars.
-He has the largest car collection of any Formula 1 driver past or present.
+Sutil is a car collector; he has the largest car collection of any Formula 1 driver past or present.